isotopp/isotopp.github.io/content/posts/2022-03-24-truncated-incorrect-double-value.md

 ```

 Technically, an `and` is possible and legal, if you wanted to produce a `boolean`.
-Most people do no want this at this point in the statement, though.
+Most people do not want this at this point in the statement, though.
-The error message is particular unhelpful if you have no access to the literal raw SQL string for whatever reason.
+The error message is particularly unhelpful if you have no access to the literal raw SQL string for whatever reason.